arjunjayan999/flixx-app/README.md

-# Flixx App
+# FRESHFLIXX App

-Flixx App is a Vanilla JavaScript application that displays current movie and TV show information.
+FRESHFLIXX App is a Vanilla JavaScript application that displays current movie and TV show information.

 ## Table of Contents